The Smile of the Child

 3Com Corporation was a digital electronics manufacturer recognized for its innovative computer networking products.
 Founded in 1979 by Robert Metcalfe and Howard Charney, the company focused on Ethernet technology, which Metcalfe co-invented.
 3Com's product offerings included network interface cards, switches, routers, wireless access points, IP voice systems, and security solutions such as intrusion prevention and network access control systems.
 The company expanded its market presence significantly after acquiring full ownership of H3C Technologies Co., Limited in 2007, which enhanced its reach in China and contributed to its networking market share across Europe, Asia, and the Americas.
 The company marketed its products under the brands 3Com, H3C, and TippingPoint.
 In 2010, 3Com was acquired by Hewlett-Packard, resulting in its dissolution as a separate entity.

-IBRIX, Inc. specializes in scalable file serving solutions tailored for cluster, grid, and enterprise computing environments.
-The company's flagship product, IBRIX Fusion, is an enterprise-class software suite that features a parallel file system with data protection and an intuitive management interface.
-This technology is designed for high-performance applications across various industries, including media and entertainment, financial services, oil and gas, life sciences, and telecommunications.
-IBIRX collaborates with original equipment manufacturers to enhance its offerings and ensure compatibility with industry standards.
-Founded in 2000 and based in Billerica, Massachusetts, the company has established strategic partnerships with major technology firms to expand its reach and capabilities in the market.
+IBRIX, Inc. is a provider of scalable file-serving solutions tailored for high-performance cluster, grid, and enterprise computing environments.
+Founded in 2000 and based in Billerica, Massachusetts, the company offers its flagship product, IBRIX Fusion, which features a multi-purpose file system utilizing patented Segmented File System architecture.
+This enterprise-class software suite includes a parallel file system with integrated data protection and a user-friendly management interface.
+IBRIX serves a diverse range of industries, including media and entertainment, financial services, oil and gas, life sciences, and telecommunications.
+The company collaborates with original equipment manufacturers and has established strategic partnerships with major technology firms to enhance its product offerings and reach.

 ExcellerateHRO